-Course Code CSE369
+Course Code CSE347

 Course Title Introduction to Internet of Things

 Type of Course PE

-LTP 300
+L T P 300

 Credits 3

-Course Prerequisites NIL
+Course NIL

+Prerequisites

-Course Objectives The Internet is evolving to connect people to physical things and also physical things to other physical things all in real time.
-It's becoming the Internet of Things (IoT).
-The course enables student to understand the basics of Internet of things and protocols.
-It introduces some of the application areas where Internet of Things can be applied.
+Course Objectives The Internet is evolving to connect people to physical things and also physical

-Course Outcome(CO) At the end of the course the learner will be able to- 1.
-Understand and describe Functional blocks of IOT 2.
-Explain MAC protocol and various routing protocols 3.
-Describe data aggregation and data dissemination 4.
-Evaluate and explain challenges in IoT design 5.
-Demonstrate the ability to develop applications through IoT tools
+111. things to other physical things all in real time.
+It's becoming the Internet of

+110-2 Things (IoT).
+The course enables student to understand the basics of Internet of

+110-7 things and protocols.
+It introduces some of the application areas where Internet

+A State of the of Things can be applied.

+Course Students will learn about

+Outcome(CO) 1.
+The elements of an IoT, technology drivers and overview of

+governance

+4.4.
+2. The IoT Protocols and issues with IoT standardization.

+I Darked C 3.
+The IoT architectures

+4. Understand the concepts of Web of Things.